 Specs, Specs, Specs!!
 Things to check out

-Laptops are a combination of a number of different components, listed here are the essential components of a laptop system, which have a direct and significant impact on the performance of a device and its usability:
+Laptops are a combination of a number of different components, Below are the essential components of a laptop system, which have a direct and significant impact on the performance of a device and its usability:

 Use: Mainstream laptops for daily use, these provide the best possible performance at the lowest possible price.
-Intel’s Core i5 is a more enhanced version of its older i3 version, though both have dual cores.
-Radeon’s A series come with a new accelerated processing units with better capabilities, but are less popular even though they show similar performance levels
+Intel’s Core i5 is a better version of its older i3 version, though both have dual cores.
+Radeon’s A series comes with a new accelerated processing unit with better capabilities, but are less popular even though they show similar performance levels

-Use: Gaming, video editing and workstations, these are power houses which can give you the same level of productivity you except from a desktop
+Use: Gaming, video editing and workstations, these are powerhouses which can give you the same level of productivity you expect from a desktop

 Use: These provide basic processing power enabling you to do fundamental stuff like watching videos, viewing and editing documents and surfing.

-Use: These offer basic performance levels, similar to Celeron/Pentium, they do offer better battery life, and is usually used in 2 in 1 laptops.
+Use: These offer basic performance levels, similar to Celeron/Pentium, they do offer better battery life.

-Numbers of Cores: Single core, Dual core or Quad core Processors.
-The numbers of cores in a laptop determines how fast it can be, in addition to that it also enables the user to work on multiple applications without the speed and efficiency being compromised.
+Single core, Dual core or Quad Core Processors.
+The numbers of cores in a laptop determines how fast it can be, in addition to that it also enables the user to work on multiple applications without no compromisation with the speed and efficiency.
 The only disadvantage is that they tend to get hot faster, so you should get a good external fan too.

-Frequency – Do check that the motherboard, and the maximum frequency it will support, for example if the maximum frequency the motherboard can handle is 1300 MHZ, there is no use in getting 8 GB RAM as it won’t make a difference.
+Do check that the motherboard and the maximum frequency it will support, for example, if the maximum frequency the motherboard can handle is 1300 MHZ, there is no use in getting 8 GB RAM as it won’t make a difference.

-Storage: Storage Drive or Hard Drive has a huge impact on the performance and end-user experience, sometimes even more than the processing power of your CPU.
-If your budget allows it, always go for a solid state drive (SSD) rather than a hard drive when choosing the type of internal drive, because you’ll miss out on at least three times the speed they offer, if you don’t.
-You can compromise on the volume of SSD if money is tight, because you can always buy an external hard drive for your mass storage needs.
-If your budget just doesn’t allow for a SSD, try and get a HDD with 7200 rpm.
+Storage Drive or Hard Drive has a huge impact on the performance and end-user experience, sometimes even more than the processing power of your CPU.
+If your budget allows it, always go for a solid state drive (SSD) rather than a hard drive when choosing the type of internal drive, because you'll miss out on at least three times the speed they offer if you don’t.
+You can compromise on the volume of SSD if money is tight because you can always buy an external hard drive for your mass storage needs.
+If your budget just doesn’t allow for an SSD, try and get an HDD with 7200 rpm.

-Graphics Card/Chip: If you have high processing needs, like gaming and video editing then you should definitely think about a dedicated graphics processor unit over an integrated graphic system.
+If you have high processing needs, like gaming and video editing then you should definitely think about a dedicated graphics processor unit over an integrated graphics system.

 What is the main difference between Integrated vs Dedicated Graphics Card?

-Integrated Graphic Cards correspond to in-built graphic systems, they are either soldered to the motherboard or mounted on the CPU.
-These Internal Graphic Processing Units use the internal RAM of the device as they don’t have any dedicated memory.
+Integrated Graphics Cards correspond to inbuilt graphics systems, they are either soldered to the motherboard or mounted on the CPU.
+These Internal Graphics Processing Units use the internal RAM of the device as they don’t have any dedicated memory.

-Whereas, in a dedicated graphics card, a physically separate Graphic Processing Unit card is put in place, these have their own processing capabilities and dedicated memory and hence these systems produce way better graphics, with way less delay.
+Whereas in a dedicated graphics card, a physically separate Graphics Processing Unit card is put in place, these have their own processing capabilities and dedicated memory and hence these systems produce way better graphics, with way less delay.

 Keyboard and Touchpad: Check if the keyboard is backlit or not, make sure it’s sturdy and offers solid tactile feedback with plenty of vertical travel.
 Also, look for an accurate touchpad that gives you a stable cursor and responds well to multi-touch gestures.
 If you're buying a laptop for work, consider getting one with a nub so that you can easily navigate around the desktop without lifting your fingers off the keyboard.